prestonconnors/exercise_routine_video_editor/README.md

   - **Test Mode:** Generate a fast, low-quality preview with the `--test` flag.
   - **Verbose Mode:** See the full FFmpeg command and its live output with the `--verbose` flag.
   - **Partial Rendering:** Re-render specific segments of your routine with the `--segments` flag.
+  - **Force Re-rendering:** Ignore existing temporary files and re-encode all segments with `--force-render`.
   - **Source Trimming:** Extract a routine from a long source video using `--start` and `--end`.

 ## Project Structure